Mission and Axis-Based Research

 - To stimulate and support the scholarship and research activities of its affiliated faculty, associates, students, and scholars;

-- To foster and prepare the next generation of scholars and researchers by providing educational opportunities, financial, and other support; and,
+- To foster and prepare the next generation of scholars and researchers by providing educational opportunities and financial and other support; and,

 Current Thematic Priorities